zxplay/zxcoder/README.md

 ### Licence

-JSSpeccy 3 is licensed under the GPL version 3 - see COPYING.
+JSSpeccy 3, JSSpeccy 3 mobile, and ZX Play are licensed under the GPL version 3 - see COPYING.